Guidelines for Departmental Software: Audit/Home-Use

 - Software for download from the Software Download Service at My Pitt is licensed for distribution to University students, faculty, and staff.
 Proof of license does not need to be maintained by the department/unit.
 Please contact the Help Desk for questions about downloadable software.

-- CSSD can assist you with questions about license agreements and other matters pertaining to legal use and duplication of software.
-Contact us at (412) 624-HELP or contact the Internal Audit department at (412) 624-4246.
+- Pitt IT can assist you with questions about license agreements and other matters pertaining to legal use and duplication of software.
+Contact us at 412-624-HELP (4357) or contact the Internal Audit department at 412-624-4246.

 - Enlist the assistance of your departmental computer support person in ensuring that your software is legal.
 If it is not legal and you do not have funds available to purchase a license, you must delete the software.